-This process is documented and presented to, and ratified by, the management body on at least an annual basis.
+This process is documented within the ICARA which is, presented to, and ratified by the ExCo on at least an annual basis.

 6. Remuneration Policy and Practices

 Overview

 As a non-SNI MIFIDPRU investment firm, the LLP is subject to the 'basic' and 'standard' requirements of the MIFIDPRU Remuneration code.
 The objective of the LLP's remuneration policies and practices is to establish and maintain a culture that is consistent with, and promotes, sound and effective risk management and does not encourage risk-taking which is inconsistent with the risk profile of the Firm and the services that it provides to its clients.